realdeveloperongithub/chat-history-manager/README.md

 2. 100 messages limitation
 If the target chat (where you import messages to) has fewer than 100 messages, Telegram will mix the existing messages in a Telegram chat with the imported messages in one unified timeline.
 However I believe most people have more than 100 messages in the chat.
 3. Support for more apps
-Currently only three apps (Line, Kakao Talk, WhatsApp) are supported.
-We need more apps to be supported.
+Currently only three apps (Line, Kakao Talk, WhatsApp) are supported officially by Telegram.

 ### What does this project do